-The Joying JY-UL135N2 is a basic in-dash navigation unit with built-in navigation and Bluetooth-enabled smartphone connectivity.
+The Joying JY-UL135N2 is a basic in-dash navigation unit, similar in price to the Axxera AVN6446BT and Jensen VX7021.
+It has built-in navigation and Bluetooth-enabled smartphone connectivity.
 It has a big 7-inch capacitive touchscreen.
 Unlike most of the in-dash GPS navigation units we reviewed, it cannot play DVDs and CDs.
 Though it offers the basic features found on most devices, the double-din unit costs more than the budget-friendly units that have similar functionality.

 You can interact with the device’s menus, watch videos or view navigation device details with the touchscreen interface.
 Its 7-inch display has a 1024 x 600-pixel resolution and a capacitive screen which provides a sharp image and precise interaction.
 You can customize the background wallpaper and adjust the brightness as needed.
 It even has a picture-in-picture function, which keeps playing your video while you use the rest of the screen for navigation or to interact with the interface.
 It even has an automatic sleep mode –the screen goes black while music is still playing in the background.